sporksmith/walking-onions-wip/specs/01-intro.md

 In Walking Onions, we call a collection of standard walls an "ENDIVE" (Efficient Network Directory with Individually Verifiable Entries).
-We call each of the individual walks a "routing index", and we call one of the little pieces of paper describing a relay and its position within the routing index a "SNIP" (Separable Network Index Proof).
+We call each of the individual walls a "routing index", and we call each of the little pieces of paper describing a relay and its position within the routing index a "SNIP" (Separable Network Index Proof).

-For more details about the key idea behind Walking Onions, see proposal 300.
-For a more detailed analysis and elaboration of key principles, see "Walking Onions: Scaling Anonymity Networks while Protecting Users" by Komlo, Mathewson, and Goldberg.
+For more details about the key ideas behind Walking Onions, see proposal 300.
+For more detailed analysis and discussion, see "Walking Onions: Scaling Anonymity Networks while Protecting Users" by Komlo, Mathewson, and Goldberg.

 ## The rest of this document